earacena/battleship-webapp-backend/README.md

-# battleship-webapp-backend
+# Battleship Game - Backend

 ## Description
 The backend of a Battleship game web application written in Typescript.
+Deployed live [here](https://battleship-game.onrender.com)

 The frontend of this project is found [here](https://github.com/earacena/battleship-webapp-frontend).